BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 **Unpausing Beanstalk**
 -----------------------

-> What's going to happen to Beans, Stalk, Seeds, BDV, and Pods?
+> What's going to happen to Beans, Stalk, Seeds, BDV in the Silo (like LP tokens), and Pods?

 All Beanstalk assets will be scaled down by a factor proportional to the percentage of capital raised.
 Otherwise known as a haircut.